v. -oled, -oling, -ols. Also

 then CAROL JOHNSON certainly lives up to her name!

-For more than twenty years, this uniquely
+For nearly forty years, this uniquely

 gifted singer-songwriter has delighted, uplifted and sensitized